ssitu/ComfyUI_NestedNodeBuilder/README.md

+# Archived (1/11/2024)
+An identical feature now exists in ComfyUI.
+Additionally, this extension is largely broken with the recent versions of the codebase, so please use the built-in feature for group nodes.

+Original Description Below
+---
 # ComfyUI_NestedNodeBuilder
 Adds a feature for the default interface in [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows for nesting of other nodes for better organization and simplification of repetitive patterns in workflows.